 Warehouse & Storage Lenders are Thriving

 In 2020, many companies found themselves suddenly needing to incorporate online services into their business strategy.
-Others still ended up needing to improve their infrastructure to accommodate the influx of new customers.
+However, others still ended up needing to improve their infrastructure to accommodate the influx of new customers.

 Unsurprisingly, lending in-demand properties to well-paying customers has proven very lucrative.
 It is unclear whether the demand for storage space will persist in perpetuity, but with so many companies focusing their efforts on online sales and delivery, it just might.